FOGProject/fog-docs/docs/Knowledge-Base/reference/network_and_firewall_requirements.md

 # Network and firewall requirements

 FOG depends on quite some network protocols, like FTP, NFS, DHCP and HTTPS.
-In a \'flat\' network where all clients and servers are in the same IP subnet, this usually does not give much problems, but when components of FOG are in different networks and when firewalls are in between them, you have to plan and configure carefully.
+In a 'flat' network where all clients and servers are in the same IP subnet, this usually does not give much problems, but when components of FOG are in different networks and when firewalls are in between them, you have to plan and configure carefully.